 - Example: The camera position changed height throughout the shoot, making for an awkward and/or inconsistent guided tour.

 - You scanned a 3D model with too many scan points (over 200), which caused the Capture application to crash.

 The stitching process

 Currently, stitching is a free service offered by Matterport.
 To request stitching for your 3D models, please contact our support team.
-Include the URLs for all of the models that you want combined.
+Include the URLs for the models you want combined.